ntoskrnl/DataSync/README.md

   @Override
   public void onSaveLocally(ExampleEntity localObject, Example remoteObject) {
-    // invoked befor localObject is persisted
+    // invoked before localObject is persisted locally }
-  }

   @Override
   public void onSaveRemotely(ExampleEntity localObject, Example remoteObject) {
-    // invoked befor remoteObject is saved
+    // invoked before remoteObject is saved remotely
   }

 });

-// if there were no exceptions, persist syncDate to Preferences ...
+// if there were no exceptions, persist syncDate to Android preferences (or to local DB) ...
 ```
 In the example above, <code>Example</code> class is a custom subclass of <code>ParseObject</code>.
-Version 0.1 of SyncData requires you to extend <code>ParseObject</code> class.